uccser/cs-unplugged/docs/source/author/topics.rst

     - **Optional Fields:**

-      - ``prerequisite-lessons:`` A list of unit plan keys containing lessons that are expected to be completed before attemping this activity.
+      - ``prerequisite-lessons:`` A list of unit plan keys containing lessons that are expected to be completed before attempting this activity.

         - **Required Fields:**